-The schedule of speakers for the 2017 Hancock Symposium at Westminster College: Advocacy and Activism, September, 20-21, includes five Westminster alumni.
+The schedule of speakers for the 2017 Hancock Symposium at Westminster College: Advocacy and Activism, September, 20-21, includes several Westminster alumni and faculty.
 From education to marriage equality, these alumni have harnessed the power in purpose by fighting for progress and innovation in their respective fields.

 Wood has spent his entire career advocating for education and equal opportunities for every person as a nonprofit leader, previously serving as Director of Development at Westminster College and the Executive Director of Arkansas Hospice.
 In 2016, Wood became Executive Director of Just Communities of Arkansas, an organization which celebrates diversity and finds solutions to personal, cultural and systemic inequality.
 JCA offers diversity training for schools and workplaces to help people recognize privilege, confront injustice, and empower positive social action.
 Wood will speak on the power of community action in a breakout session on Wednesday, September 20.